MicrosoftDocs/sdk-api/sdk-api-src/content/mgm/nc-mgm-pmgm_wrong_if_callback.md

 ---
-UID: The unique id of the API.
-title: The title of the API.
-author: Authoring type of the API(ie windows-driver-content)
-description: Description of API
+UID: NC:mgm.PMGM_WRONG_IF_CALLBACK
+title: PMGM_WRONG_IF_CALLBACK
+author: windows-sdk-content
+description: The PMGM_WRONG_IF_CALLBACK is a call into a routing protocol to notify the protocol that a packet has been received from the specified source and for the specified group on the wrong interface.
-old-location:
+old-location: rras\pmgm_wrong_if_callback.htm
-old-project:
+old-project: RRAS
-ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance:
+ms.assetid: d74f6984-35a0-42f4-8460-b7ad2fbba1b8
+ms.author: windowssdkdev
+ms.date: 05/23/2018
+ms.keywords: MgmWrongIfCallback, PMGM_WRONG_IF_CALLBACK, PMGM_WRONG_IF_CALLBACK callback, PMGM_WRONG_IF_CALLBACK callback function [RAS], _mpr_pmgm_wrong_if_callback, mgm/PMGM_WRONG_IF_CALLBACK, rras.pmgm_wrong_if_callback
+ms.prod: windows
+ms.technology: windows-sdk
+ms.topic: callback
+req.header: mgm.h
+req.include-header:
+req.target-type: Windows
+req.target-min-winverclnt: None supported
+req.target-min-winversvr: Windows 2000 Server [desktop apps only] req.kmdf-ver:
+req.umdf-ver:
+req.ddi-compliance: